stanleyxu2005/dutil/README.md

 The project requires diverse 3rd-party open source runtime libraries.

-1. Goto the directory 'include' and download these open source libraries.
+1. Goto the directory `include` and download these open source libraries.
    a.
 These libraries does not have any license issues.
    b.
 If you do not want to use these libraries, you can simply remove related
       units and unittests.